 Grace Period Notice

 Arkansas does not technically have a grace period built into the foreclosure process, but the foreclosing party must mail a notice to the borrower that includes information about loan modification assistance, among other things, at least ten days before starting a foreclosure.
-Foreclosing party must also record a notice of default and intent to sell, and then mail a copy by certified and first-class mail to the borrower within 30 days after recording the notice.
-Notice must also be published in a newspaper consecutively for four weeks prior to sale, posted at the courthouse, and published on the internet.
+The foreclosing party must also record a notice of default and intent to sell, and then mail a copy by certified and first-class mail to the borrower within 30 days after recording the notice.
+The notice must also be published in a newspaper consecutively for four weeks prior to sale, posted at the courthouse, and published on the internet.

 Service Members Mortgage Protections